SkNuwanTissera/module-ballerinax-googleapis.drive/README.md

 ## Google Drive Connecter

-#### Get Link from file or folder
+#### How to Get a Link for a file in Google drive
-go to gdrive.
+1. Go to gdrive.
-right click on a folder or file.
+2. Right click on a folder or file.
-Click get link.
+3. Click get link.
 Then copy the link.